War in Donbas: Government push into Donetsk and Luhansk cities

-After a prolonged battle, the Armed Forces recaptured the vital town of Yasynuvata on 4 August.
+After a prolonged battle, Ukrainian troops recaptured the vital town of Yasynuvata on 4 August.
 At least five soldiers died in the fighting to capture the town, which is a strategic railway junction on the main road between Donetsk and Luhansk cities.
 The pro-government paramilitary Azov and Shakhtarsk battalions said that they had advanced into Donetsk city, and had begun to "liberate" it.
 The Ukrainian government said that all civilians should evacuate from Donetsk, and issued statements asking DPR and LPR forces to help establish "humanitarian corridors" to allow civilians in Donetsk, Luhansk and Horlivka to flee.
 Commenting on the situation in Luhansk, mayor Sergei Kravchenko said "As a result of the blockade and ceaseless rocket attacks, the city is on the verge of a humanitarian catastrophe".

 As government troops pushed into Donetsk on 5 August, heavy fighting erupted at 17:00 in the Petrovskyi district of the city.
 Elsewhere, insurgents recaptured the town of Yasynuvata after a retreat by government forces.
 A spokesman from the National Security and Defence Council of Ukraine said that the Armed Forces left the town to avoid harming the "peaceful population", and that the city was being evacuated so that it could be "completely liberated".
 He also said that the railway station remained under government control, and that all railway traffic had been blocked.
 Fighting between insurgents and government forces across the Donbas region continued "constantly" over the course of the day.